eddo81/CRssFeed/README.md

-# CRssFeed
-UPDATED A SimplePie wrapper-class for generating objects that can be used to render a RSS feed.
+ A SimplePie wrapper-class for generating objects that can be used to render a RSS feed.